kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### Arriving at the hotel

 - My hotel room is next to John Michael from IT support.
+- There is locked connecting door which I am unable to double lock from my side.
-- I reported my concerns about hacking to him previously.
+- I reported my concerns about hacking to him in January.

 ### Bullying at the conference